 1. In addition to all the required forms and information that must be provided to AcE prior to the trip, we also require our volunteers to learn about socioeconomic, cultural sensitivity, and ethical issues in Honduras and inherent in short-term service trips.
-Our aim is to educate our volunteers on our goals of capacity-building, in addition to direct service delivery and minimizing potential harm.
-AcE reserves the right to prevent volunteers from attending our if these expectations are not met.
+We do this through the completion of global health modules from reputable organizations such as Johns Hopkins University and Unite for Sight.
+Our aim is to educate our volunteers on our goals of capacity-building, in addition to direct service delivery and minimizing any potential harm.
+AcE reserves the right to prevent volunteers from attending our trips if these expectations are not met.

 2. Undergraduate students and other general volunteers will be responsible for running our health education workshops, which will focus on an evidence-based primary prevention curriculum.

 3. After completion of the trip, we expect all volunteers to fill out a brief post-trip survey on what was successful, what we could improve upon, and any other comments they may have about their experience on an AcE service trip.